User AD attributes & Tokens

-CodeTwo Email Signatures for Office 365 allows you to add Active Directory attributes of your users to email signatures.
-The User AD attributes page is used to manage various options.
-It contains two sections - click on the links below to learn more.
+CodeTwo Email Signatures for Office 365 allows you to add Active Directory attributes of your users to their email signatures.
+You can manage how these attributes are synchronized with the program on the User AD attributes & Tokens page of your tenant (see Fig. 1.).
+This page is divided into several sections - use the links below to learn more about each one.

 CodeTwo Email Signatures for Office 365 lets you use your own Active Directory attributes when composing signatures.
 These custom attributes (also known as Directory extension attributes) include, for example: CustomAttribute1-15, Initials, HomePhone, Notes, Pager, PostOfficeBox, WebPage, etc.